-We recently learned of the upcoming opportunity to submit proposals for the Economic Security for All (EcSA) initiative.
+Submit proposals for the Economic Security for All (EcSA) initiative which is intended to support a long-term, systemic approach to help Washingtonians move out of poverty at a large scale.
 The Governor’s office designated a portion of the Workforce Innovation Opportunity Act’s (WIOA) statewide activities fund for use on poverty reduction models by local areas.
-A formal Request for Proposal (RFP) will likely be due back before the end of March.

 Quarterly Report Materials